-You have plenty of big things to worry about with your child heading off to college — room and board, textbook purchases, and the frequency of late-night pizza orders — so you probably haven't done much thinking about the effect on your auto insurance.
+You have plenty of big things to worry about with your child heading off to college — room and board, textbook purchases and the frequency of late-night pizza orders — so you probably haven't done much thinking about the effect on your auto insurance.
 But learning how your auto insurance works when your child attends a university or college away from home is an important item to consider.
 If you’ve worked with them on being a safe driver as a teen, then they might be ready for a car at college.

-It depends.
-Rates may change if the student is driving the car at school rather than leaving it back at home.
-(For example, drivers in urban locations generally pay more for insurance than those in rural areas.
+Rates may change if your child is driving the car at school rather than leaving it back at home.
+For example, drivers in urban locations generally pay more for insurance than those in rural areas.
 If your child is going to school in an urban location, you might have to pay a higher premium if they take the car with them.

-If you have a child in college, or heading off to school soon, get in touch with your insurance agent.
+If your child is in college, or heading off to school soon, get in touch with your insurance agent today.